Data Protection Impact Assessments: Guidance for Data Controllers Using Microsoft Professional Services

 The Professional Services Data Subject Request GDPR Documentation provides a description of how the customer can address their data subject rights obligations in Professional Services.

 |An assessment of the necessity and proportionality of the processing operations in relation to the purposes||Such an assessment will depend on the controller's needs and purposes of processing.

 With regard to the processing carried out by Microsoft, such processing is necessary and proportional for the purpose of providing the services to the data controller.
 Microsoft commits to this in the MPSDPA.

 |An assessment of the risks to the rights and freedoms of data subjects||The key risks to the rights and freedoms of data subjects from the use of Professional Services will be a function of how and in what context the data controller implements, configures, and uses the professional services and any solutions provided by Professional Services.

 However, as with any service, personal data held in the service may be at risk of unauthorized access or inadvertent disclosure.
-Measures Microsoft takes to address such risks are discussed below.
+Measures Microsoft takes to address such risks are discussed later in this article.